motogoatUK/DPST-Vinyl-Records/README.md

 #### Jira dashoard:

 ![Jira-dash2][Jira2]

 [Jira2]:./QA-project-Jira-dashboard2.png

-###Issues along the way:
+### Issues along the way:

-first off condition appears to be a reserved word, so the variable was changed to observation.
+First off, "<strong>condition</strong>" appears to be a reserved word, so the variable name was changed to observation.

-I found "Record" was flagging as a "Class of records" - a preview feature of the Java Language!
+I found "<b>Record</b>" was flagging as a "Class of records" - a preview feature of the Java Language!
 I just had to make sure to import com.qa.project.domain.Record into my other packages.

-I got held up on create when posting multiple objects until Chris pointed out that what I was posting was a list of Records, not just a Record.
+I got held up for a while on my create method when posting multiple records until Chris (Yiangou) pointed out that what I was posting was a list of Records, not just a Record.

 ### Testing using Postman:

 <insert screenshots here>

-# I spent longer than I should have setting up an Azure MySQL database for this project.
+#### I spent longer than I should have setting up an Azure MySQL database for this project.
 I thought it would be a good idea to use some of my gained knowledge, having recently passed the Azure fundamentals AZ-900 exam as part of this bootcamp.

 ### POSTMAN url's:

 Create:

-localhost:8080/record/create		- supply a JSON object containing the record to add. localhost:8080/record/createMulti	- supply a JSON Array containing 1 or more records.
+localhost:8080/record/create		- supply a JSON object containing the record to add.

+localhost:8080/record/createMulti	- supply a JSON Array containing 1 or more records.

 Read:

 localhost:8080/record/list

-localhost:8080/record/list/small	- returns a JSON array of records that have a small spindle size. localhost:8080/record/list/large	- returns a JSON array of records that have a large spindle size. localhost:8080/record/id/<i>id</i>	- returns a JSON object of a single record
+localhost:8080/record/list/small	- returns a JSON array of records that have a small spindle size.

+localhost:8080/record/list/large	- returns a JSON array of records that have a large spindle size.

+localhost:8080/record/id/<i>id</i>	- returns a JSON object of a single record

 Update:

 localhost:8080/record/update/<i>id</i> - supply a JSON object containing the only the fields that need to be changed

 Delete:

 localhost:8080/record/delete/<i>id</i> - deletes the record with id